telerik/maui-docs/controls/datepicker/datepicker-getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started with .NET MAUI DatePicker Control
+page_title: .NET MAUI DatePicker Documentation | Getting Started
 description: "Get started with the Telerik UI for .NET MAUI DatePicker and add the control to your .NET MAUI project."
 position: 1
 slug: datepicker-getting-started